 Projects can fail for several reasons.
 There may be a lack of visibility into available resources, poor communication could result in people not knowing who’s doing what, or a lack of realistic expectations might cause projects to go over budget and take too long to complete.

 One of the most important factors is the overallocation of resources, which can happen due to any of the barriers to resource management.
 It is when a resource (usually a worker) is assigned too much work in a given timeframe.
 When this happens, you have two options.
-You can leave them overallocated, which will affect their stress levels, work ethic, standard of work and morale (which in turn can affect their safety at work, etc.) Or, you can reallocate the work by examining the details and deciding to ‘trade-off’ other areas of the project.
+You can leave them overallocated, which will affect their stress levels, work ethic, standard of work and morale (which in turn can affect their safety at work, etc.) To be able to battle against insane amount of stress, people can optimize CBD from renowned companies like Denver Post.
+We’re all looking for a little extra balance in our lives, and this is where whole plant supplements can really come into their own.
+Synchronicity Hemp Oil has been specially designed to work with your body’s natural systems so you get the most from them!
+Or, you can reallocate the work by examining the details and deciding to ‘trade-off’ other areas of the project.
 This might include:

 - Assign additional resources – divide the work between people who aren’t already on the project.
 This has the possibility of taking away productivity from other areas.